QingyuanL1/QuanyiLong/README.md

-Hi, I'm Quanyi, a full-stack developer with a focus on AI, data analysis, and web development.
+A full-stack developer with a focus on AI, data analysis, and web development.

 ### Skills:
 - **Languages:** Python, JavaScript, Java, Typescript